 Will longer growing seasons increase carbon uptake and help mitigate climate change?
 Or will other factors like increased drought and fires eventually cut down on the amount of carbon the world’s plants can absorb?
 Kimball said, “The issue is, which one is winning?
 What’s the status of the carbon sink?”

 A global view

 One way to measure when plants turn on in the spring or off in the fall is to look at satellite images that show the color of the land surface, a method that researchers have been using for years.
-As forests grow new leaves in the spring, images from satellite sensors like the NASA Moderate Resolution Imaging Spectroradiometer (MODIS) show large swaths of the landscape turning from brown to green in the space of a few weeks.
+As forests grow new leaves in the spring, images from satellite sensors like NASA's Moderate Resolution Imaging Spectroradiometer (MODIS) show large swaths of the landscape turning from brown to green in the space of a few weeks.
 Optical sensors such as MODIS measure changes in visible and near-infrared wavelengths.
 These data, combined with field measurements, have shown that growing seasons are starting earlier and lasting longer in some places, as temperatures get warmer.

 The vivid MODIS images cannot capture all of the seasonal changes in the world’s plant cover, however.
 Kimball said, “One problem with satellite remote sensing in visible wavelengths is that we live on a cloudy planet.”
 For example, the Amazon rainforest, one of the world’s fastest-growing forests, is covered in clouds for months at a time, hiding it from the prying gaze of optical satellite sensors.
 Meanwhile, forests in the far north are cloaked in darkness for part of the year, and MODIS needs light to take pictures.
 “Vegetation phenology events, like bud burst and leaf unfolding, happen on very short time scales.
 So if these events happen to occur under cloudy conditions we could miss them in the satellite optical record,” Kimball said.